huzbat/stock-analysis/README.md

 Better comprehension as base is already created and facilitates learning through maintenance and improvement of the given software
 #### Disadvantages
 If refactoring is not done systemically it can introduce new errors to the code and make identifying the error more difficult

+##### While refactoring the simple code below, I encountered errors along the way.
+These seemingly simple errors can be scary for beginners.
 ![image](https://user-images.githubusercontent.com/87838015/177437872-9ea78061-e5e2-48be-a9cc-9d04dfc9a48c.png)

 #### Pros of VBA